renuo/applications-setup-guide/ruby_on_rails/sidekiq.md

   * And to start it turn on the worker

 * to run it locally you need to:
-  * Install Redis `brew install redis`
+  * Install Redis if not yet installed `brew install redis`
   * Start Redis `redis-server`
   * Start Sidekiq `bundle exec sidekiq -C config/sidekiq.yml`
   * Start your server

 ## Sidekiq cron

-If the Heroku scheduler doesn't fit your needs, you can add extended capabilities with the Sidekiq cron gem
+If you need finer graded control about your scheduled jobs than the Heroku scheduler provides you, you can use [Sidekiq cron](https://github.com/ondrejbartas/sidekiq-cron).
+This way you can for example schedule a job every minute.

 * Add the following gem `gem 'sidekiq-cron'` and install it